-On November 10, 2021, the Company announced that it has executed an exclusive license agreement with LUMC for a first-in-class ex vivo lentiviral gene therapy for the treatment of RAG1 severe combined immunodeficiency ("RAG1-SCID").
-The development of additional lentiviral gene therapies in his lab, to which we have rights under the agreement.
+On November 10, 2021, the Company announced that it has executed an exclusive license agreement with LUMC for a first-in-class ex vivo LV gene therapy for the treatment of RAG1 severe combined immunodeficiency ("RAG1-SCID").
+On July 27, 2022, the Company announced the successful treatment of the first RAG1-SCID patient.
+The baby tolerated the gene therapy well and is developing a functioning immune system that is responding to the usual vaccinations for newborns.

-The RAG1-SCID therapy expands the pipeline of ex vivo lentiviral gene therapies we are currently developing.
-The lead programs, MB-107 and MB-207, are being investigated for the treatment of XSCID.
-A pivotal multicenter trial studying MB-107 is expected to enroll its first patient in the second half of 2022.
 Combined, XSCID and RAG1-SCID make up almost 60% of all SCID cases combined.